Corrections Officer Entry Level & Lateral

 Who may apply: This recruitment is open to all King County employees and the general public.

 About the position: King County DAJD correctional facilities operate 24-hours per day, 7-days per week.
 Corrections Officers work assigned shifts, including days, swing, graveyard, holidays, weekends, and mandatory overtime when necessary.
 Typical shifts are 0620 to 1430 hours, 1420 to 2230 hours, and 2220 to 0630 hours.

 Typically, duties are performed within adult detention facilities.
 However, this position may require escort, transport and guarding inmates in the courthouse and medical facilities.
-These lockdown/secured environments require the ability to navigate ramps, stairs, opening and closing heavy doors, and working in narrow hallways.
+These lockdown/secured environments require the ability to navigate ramps, stairs, elevators, opening and closing heavy doors, and working in narrow hallways.

 Work locations: Incumbents may be assigned to either of two work locations:

 - King County Correctional Facility, 500 Fifth Avenue, Seattle, WA 98104

 - Maleng Regional Justice Center, 620 W. James Street, Kent, WA 98032

 How to apply: Completion of a King County employment application and DAJD supplemental questionnaire is required.
 Resumes or letter of interest alone will not substitute for full application.
 Online applications are preferred.
 To apply, go to: http://www.kingcounty.gov/jobs.

 Who to contact: For assistance with the online application process, please contact NeoGov Customer Support toll free at 1-877-204-4442 or Governmentjobs.com.